swiftlang/repo-templates/CONTRIBUTING-custom.md

 To be a truly great community, Swift welcomes developers from all walks of life, with different backgrounds, and with a wide range of experience.
 A diverse and friendly community has more great ideas, more unique perspectives, and produces more great code.
 We work diligently to make the Swift community welcoming to everyone.

+## Contributing to /swiftlang/[repo-name-here]
+[Optional: Project Logo]

+## Code of Conduct
 To give clarity of what is expected of our members, Swift has adopted the code of conduct defined by the Contributor Covenant.
 This document is used across many open source communities, and articulates our values well.

-## Contributing to /swiftlang/[repo-name-here]

-## Code of Conduct
 For more detail, please read the [Code of Conduct](https://www.swift.org/code-of-conduct/).

-## Contributing to /swiftlang/[repo-name-here]
-[Optional: Project Logo]

 ### How you can help
 We would love your contributions in the form of: